Source Code Review Impact

 A measure rate resulting from calculations based on the HEDIS specifications is not considered a HEDIS rate until it is audited and designated reportable by an NCQA-Certified HEDIS Compliance Auditor.

-Vendors should work with licensed organizations to facilitate review of these additional items.
+Vendors and organizations should work with licensed organizations to facilitate review of these additional items.